A Colombian Visa is Waiting for you…

 M – Mercosur Agreement

-Criminal records of country of origin or of the place where person resided during the 3 years prior to the application.
+Criminal records of country of origin or of the place where the person resided during the 3 years prior to the application.
+Colombia Mercosur Agreement.

 M – Property

-(Previously TP7) – Direct foreign investment of at least 307,231,050 Pesos, or $80,850 USD in real estate.
-Be careful because each year the value is adjusted for inflation.
+(Previously TP7) – The Colombia Property Visa direct foreign investment of at least 498,225,000 Pesos, or aproximately $120,000 USD in real estate for the year 2025.
+Future renewals depend on the minimum investment value adjusted yearly by government.

 M – Marriage

-(Previously TP10) Visa – A great visa for married or civil union couples.
+(Previously TP10) Visa – A great a Colombia Visa for Married or civil union couples.
 Full work benefits & up to 3 years

 M – Work

-(PREVIOUSLY TP4) – To qualify for a work visa you must be sponsored by a Colombian corporation, with more than 69 million pesos average bank balance over 6 months.
+(PREVIOUSLY TP4) – To qualify for a Colombia Work Visa you must be sponsored by a Colombian corporation, with more than 142.350.000 million pesos average bank balance over 6 months for 2025.

 M – Beneficiary

-For those aspiring to establish themselves or begin permanent residency in Colombia due to: having renounced Colombian nationality; being the parent of a Colombian national by birth; accumulated time of permanence; foreign direct investment.
+For those aspiring to establish themselves or begin permanent residency in Colombia due to: having renounced Colombian nationality; being the parent of a Colombian national by birth; accumulated time of permanence; and foreign direct investment.
+Colombian Residency offers a path to Colombian Citizenship.
+Once you obtain Colombian citizenship, you can obtain a Colombian passport and a citizen ID card.
+Full residency is a step in that direction and is much more respected than a temporary visa and residency card.
+With full residency, your foreign ID card (cedula de extranjeria) will display “RESIDENT”.

-This visa is for holders of varios TP / Migrant visas who reach 3-5 years living in the country, and then QUALIFY for a FULL residency visa.
+This visa is for holders of various who reach 2-5 years living in the country, and then QUALIFY for a FULL residency visa.

 RE – Returning Colombian